 It's always a good idea to put this type of benefit in writing and to include it in your communications with employees.
 Your employee handbook or policies and procedures manual is a good place to describe the plan.
 Don't forget to include information about the tax implications of this benefit.

 Helping Employees With Their Moving Expense Deductions

-Unless you are a qualified tax preparer, giving tax advice to employees about income tax deductions isn't a good thing to do.
+Unless you are a qualified tax preparer, you should not be giving tax advice to employees about income taxes.
 Encourage your employees to get professional tax advice or use professional tax software.
 Here are some things you can do to help employees understand this moving expense benefit and how it will affect their taxes:

 - Give employees a job relocation package that explains how and when moving expenses will be reimbursed by your company.

-- Give employees the opportunity to change their withholding (on Form W-4) to account for the initial reimbursement payment.
+- Give employees the opportunity to change their withholding (on Form W-4) to account for the relocation benefit and their tax liability.

 IRS Publication 15 - Circular E - Employer's Tax Guide

 IRB Publication 15b - Employer's Tax Guide to Employee Benefits

 This article and all information on this site presents general information and is not intended to be tax or legal advice.
 Refer to IRS publications for more details.
 Each situation is specific; refer questions to your tax advisor.